-Mitral valve surgery may be optional, but aortic valve surgery cannot wait
+When it comes to heart valve replacement surgery, mitral valve surgery may be optional, but aortic valve surgery cannot wait.

 When I see patients with a leaking aortic valve and the left ventricle starts to increase in size, that bothers me.
 And the reason why it bothers me is that when the left ventricle starts to dilate and it becomes too dilated, then it can't snap back.
 The other problem with aortic insufficiency is the problem of sudden death in people who especially exercise with aortic insufficiency.
 I've seen this happen many times in patients who refuse surgery.
 So, when it comes to the aortic valve, I am much more aggressive than when it comes to the mitral valve.